 Blog Income & How It All Works

 There are many ways to make money online, but blogging is unique and versatile.
-There are a few major ways to make money blogging – affiliate sales, selling your own products, with ads, etc. I’m not going to go into much detail about those because I already wrote an entire post about that here.
+There are a few major ways to make money blogging – affiliate sales, selling your own products, with ads, etc. I’m not going to go into much detail about those because I already wrote an entire post about how to make money blogging.
 But I would like to share with you my first “income report” for this blog, even though I currently don’t have any real monetary goals since this blog is NEW.

 If you want to learn about starting your own blog, I wrote this post just to explain it.